 Note: In cases where you have to remove an upturned stump, please don’t just start digging.
 There may be underground gas lines, electrical services, telephone and cable TV infrastructure, streetlight wiring and water and sewer connections on your property.
-To request locates, call Ontario One Call at 1-800-400-2255 or visit their website(link is external).
+To request locates, call Ontario One Call at 1-800-400-2255 or visit their website.

-The City’s landfill site at the Trail Waste Facility, 4475 Trail Road, is open Monday to Friday from 7 am to 6 pm and Saturday, July 16 from 8 am to 4 pm.
-Tipping fees for non-organic debris have been reinstated.
+The City’s landfill site at the Trail Waste Facility, 4475 Trail Road, is open Monday to Friday from 7 am to 6 pm.

 Not sure what goes where?